TH-Projects/FileNest/README.md

 ## Get The Application running

-First clone the repo with the project directory `FielNest`.
+First clone the repo with the project directory `FileNest` (name is mandatory).
 ```
 https://github.com/TH-Projects/FileNest.git
 ```